Home » Recipe Index » Chinese Recipes » Chinese Eggs and Green Beans (15-Minute Stir Fry)

 Can I meal prep this dish?

-Yes!
-You can make it ahead and store it in the fridge for up to 3 days.
-Reheat in a pan or microwave, but keep in mind the beans may soften slightly.
+Yes.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat gently in a pan or microwave, although the green beans may soften slightly over time.

-A pair of chopsticks holding green beans with eggs.
+A pair of chopsticks holding eggs and green beans stir fry.

 Storage